vivek224/Jbt/content/lsb.md

 \end{center}
 \caption{\label{fig:motexample2} \footnotesize Load imbalances across nodes (left) and across cores (right) when the greedy load balancing strategy is used.}
 \end{figure}

-\begin{itemize}
-\tiny \item \tiny Using no load balancing, node 2 is heavily overloaded for iterations 8 and 9.
+- \tiny Using no load balancing, node 2 is heavily overloaded for iterations 8 and 9.
 Hence, we need load balancing to distribute the load across nodes.
-\item \tiny Inter-node load balancing using GreedyLB balances load across nodes well.
+- \tiny Inter-node load balancing using GreedyLB balances load across nodes well.
-\item \tiny Balancing load across nodes using GreedyLB still leaves load imbalance in the cores within a node.
+- \tiny Balancing load across nodes using GreedyLB still leaves load imbalance in the cores within a node.
-\end{itemize}

 \end{frame}

 ### Additional Baseline Results